directus/directus/docs/guides/api-hooks.md

 - `user` <sup>†</sup> - ID of the user that tried logging in/has logged in

 <sup>†</sup> Not available in `oauth`

+#### Authenticate

+The `authenticate` hook allows customizing authentication and authorization flow for request.
+Returning `accountability` object will bypass default authentication.
+The `authenticate` hook have the following context properties:

+- `accountability` - base accountability object
+- `req` - request
+- `token` - token that is present in request

 ## 5. Restart the API